 Research results have been integrated into the monitoring and management of shorebird populations.
 In conjunction with the Canadian Wildlife Service Paul has helped to establish protocols for studying the reproduction of Arctic shorebirds were implemented at summer research camps.

 The W. Garfield Weston Postdoctoral Fellowship in Northern Research will support the work of accomplished PhD students as they transition to a professional career.
 During this period, scientists are able to engage in valuable research opportunities and enhance their visibility nationally and internationally.
-Beginning in 2012, postdoctural fellows will be selected annually based on demonstrated research advancements, exceptional promise and their dedication to Canada’s North.
+Postdoctural fellows will be selected annually based on demonstrated research advancements, exceptional promise and their dedication to Canada’s North.

 The W. Garfield Weston Awards for Northern Research and the W. Garfield Weston Postdoctoral Fellowship in Northern Research are key examples of how the Foundation has worked well with a partner, ACUNS, to make significant progress in this part of our mandate.